apache/nuttx/configs/sama5d4-ek/README.txt

   would like to add the NxPlayer, here are some recommended configuration settings.

   First of all, the NxPlayer depends on the NuttX audio subsystem.
-Here are some recommended settings for the audio subsystem:
+See the "WM8904 Configuration" above for an example of how the audio subsystem is configured to use the WM8904 CODED with PCM decoding.
+Or, for testing purposes, here is how might want to configure NULL, do-nothing audio
+  device:

   Audio Support ->
     CONFIG_AUDIO=y